BCS Foundation Certificate in Data Protection (CDP)

 What is the Format of URM’s CDP Course?

-URM delivers the CDP Course as both a public schedule and on site training course.
-If you attend our public schedule courses, these are typically residential and held at purpose-designed training venues.
+URM delivers the CDP Course as both a public schedule and ‘closed’ training course for specific organisations.
+If you attend our public schedule courses, these are either classroom, face-to-face courses or on-line, instructor-led courses.

 URM’s CDP course leans heavily on discussions, exercises and real-life scenarios which are designed to help interpret some of the more challenging concepts and help you apply them back in your work environment.